Clear Expectations for Leaders

 • Memorable

-We all have expectations—but they’re worthless if we don’t communicate them.
+We all have expectations, but they are worthless if we don’t communicate them.

 You can’t meet a bar you can’t see.